Skip to Main Content

 How do I get the full text of a source in EBSCO?

-If you don't see the PDF or HTML full text of the article, use the "Find it" link on the left.
+Click on the "access options" box.
+If you don't see "PDF" or "online full text" options, use the "Find it" link.
 One of the following scenarios may happen after clicking on "Find it"; the link will:

 • take you directly to the article at the publisher's web site